usnistgov/dioptra/docs/source/dev-guide/contributing-documentation-guide.rst

 This is a guide for Dioptra developers that details **style and content guidelines** for Sphinx documentation pages.

 Dioptra documentation uses **reStructuredText (.rst)** with Sphinx.
-The documentation pages are located in ``/docs/source/`` and are built using the command ``uvx tox run -e web-compile, docs``.
+The documentation pages are located in ``/docs/source/`` and are built using the command ``uvx tox run -e web-compile,docs``.

 Exemplar Documentation Pages